JKHYuen/BloomAttenuationBuild/README.md

 Intensity of bloom.

 **Attenuation:** \
 Normalized value for amount of bloom attenuation.
-Lerps between no attenuation (standard bloom) and full attenuation effect
+Lerps between no attenuation (standard bloom) and full attenuation effect.

 **Distance Scale:** \
 Adjusts far plane of depth camera.